 Members of the Black Press of Columbus, OH in 2000 - representing the Call & Post, The Columbus Post and The Communicator Newspapers and Radio One, after our meeting with Columbus Mayor, Michael B. Coleman (4th from left).
-My first mentor, Albert Jones, C&P Managing Editor, is far left, with his hand on my shoulder.
+My first mentor, Albert Jones, C&P Managing Editor, is far left.
 To the right of the Mayor, is Amos Lynch, affectionately known as the 'Godfather of Columbus;' he was managing editor of C&P for 30-years and founded The Columbus Post.
 Those were the days when integrity, fairness and truth ruled news journalism and there was a tremendous amount of respect for the profession.

 Born and raised in Newport News, VA, Janel St. John planned to be a journalist from an early age.
 At 15 she anchored her first LIVE television news broadcast, on the public school system's TV channel.
-After earning her B.S. in Mass Communications from Virginia Commonwealth University, she and began work in corporate advertising at Circuit City.
-She was also a radio personality at WDYL, WFTH and WTJZ, where she was the morning show host.
+After earning her B.S. in Mass Communications from Virginia Commonwealth University, she was hired in corporate advertising at Circuit City Stores, Inc. She was also a radio personality at WDYL, WFTH and WTJZ, where she was the morning show host.
 While at WTJZ, Janel produced a series of NPR-style, in-depth reports for the Gospel music station.
 In 1998, the Hampton Roads Black Media Professionals, which was the Tidewater Chapter of the National Association of Black Journalists, named her “Journey to Africa,” the ‘Best Live Radio Interview of the Year’ at their annual Echoes of Excellence awards ceremony.

 After moving to Columbus, OH, Janel found her place in print journalism at the Call & Post Newspaper.
 She quickly moved from Franklin County Reporter, to Showtime Arts & Entertainment Editor, and was chosen at the age of 28, as the new Interim Managing Editor.
-Highlights at the Call & Post include covering the Bush-Gore presidential election, traveling to Beverly Hills to attend the press junket for John Singleton's movie 'Baby Boy' and covering Tina Turner's Farewell Tour.
+Highlights at the Call & Post include covering the Bush-Gore presidential election and traveling to Beverly Hills to attend the press junket for John Singleton's movie 'Baby Boy.'

 conscience media productions, inc.